SuperOfficeDocs/superoffice-docs/user-guide/en/index.md

 ## SuperOffice Inbox

-SuperOffice contains a built-in email inbox in addition to plug-ins which link the Gmail, Microsoft Outlook or Lotus Notes mail clients to SuperOffice CRM and/or SuperOffice Service.
+SuperOffice contains a built-in email inbox in addition to plug-ins that link the Gmail, Microsoft Outlook or Lotus Notes mail clients to SuperOffice CRM and/or SuperOffice Service.

 [!include[Settings and maintenance](getting-started/about-admin.md)]